 Using the appropriate bike-specific lubricant for the conditions you are riding in is crucial.
 Using wet chain lube and sprays on your moving parts and cables pre and post ride will help defend your components from that dreaded road spray.
 Having cleaned your bike, always remember to apply an even amount of lube to your chain and some spray lube to your cassette, leave for ten minutes and then come back to wipe the excess grease off with a rag.
 Do not use car oil or apply too much to the chain as the grime will begin to stick and fuse with your components.

 Order ahead of time

-Ordering components like inner tubes, brake pads and cables ahead of time will keep you from getting caught out by the component shortages when you eventually need replacements.
-A good tip for this is to not just comb the internet.
-Build up a relationship with your local bike shop as they may store aftermarket options or cheaper off-brand alternatives.
-This is where getting creative is key.
+Ordering components like inner tubes, brake pads and cables ahead of time will keep you from getting caught out if issues are discovered the night before a ride.
 Even if you are riding with a full Shimano or Campagnolo setup, searching for the same product name from budget aftermarket stockists is a good way of finding specialist parts.
 Sure, they might not be as reliable, but they will get you through the winter.

 Choose where you ride carefully

 Preventing the issues before they make themselves known is key.
 One way of doing this is by assessing your rides and carefully picking where and when to go out.
 Your bike’s components will thank you dearly if you avoid riding in wet weather – avoid caking yourself and your bike with mud and grit on mucky roads.
 Of course, this is the UK so bad conditions are unavoidable, but slightly tweaking your route to bypass that loose, pothole-strewn backroad may just save your bike from a trip to the workshop.